 - A board of directors might use a multi-sig wallet to control access to a company’s funds.
 For example, by setting up a 4-of-6 wallet where each board member holds one key, no individual board member can misuse the funds.
 Therefore, only decisions that are agreed upon by the majority can be executed.

 To help our readers choose the best applications that help construct a Multisig wallet, we have outlined them in a small list below.

 Best Multi-Sig Wallets in the Business

-BitGo is the first wallet provider in the industry to claim Multisig functionality across 200 cryptocurrencies and blockchain.
+BitGo is the first wallet provider in the industry to claim Multisig functionality across 200 cryptocurrencies and blockchains.
 BitGo is the market leader in institutional cryptocurrency financial services, providing clients with security, compliance, and custodial solutions.
 BitGo is the world’s largest processor of on-chain bitcoin transactions, processing 15% of all global Bitcoin transactions in late 2018.

 “When you sign up and create a wallet, it deploys a multi-sig contract onto the Ethereum blockchain,” said, Ben Chan, the CTO of BitGo.

-This means that anytime a Multisig wallet is created, it forms an irrefutable contract on the Ethereum Blockchain, cementing the record.
+Anytime a Multisig wallet is created, it forms an irrefutable contract on the Ethereum Blockchain, cementing the record.

 BitGo also innovated in the Multisig sphere by releasing Multiparty Computation or MPC, which rehires the signature of various parties involved in a Multisig transaction and requires them to compute the transaction fully verified.
-This innovation was highly praised in the industry and is considered as the new standard in Multisig technology.
+This innovation was highly praised in the industry and is considered the new standard in Multisig technology.